gcgrossi/sharknado2/README.md

 This approach is covered in the ```shark_detection_selective_search.py``` script.

-A very simple and straightforward way of extending a classicator to a detector is by implementing a Region Proposal methodology.
-The technique is very simple and follows these steps
+A very simple and straightforward way of extending a classificator to a detector is by implementing a Region Proposal methodology.
+The technique is very simple and follows these steps:

 1. An algorithm proposes regions of interest of the input image.
 2. Your classification model classifies those regions.